Training Your Agents

 Managing Training Data

-On the training page, you can see all entries for an agent at a glance:
+On the training page, you can see all entries for an agent:

 - Toggle on/off — Temporarily disable an entry without deleting it.
 Useful for A/B testing different instructions.

 - Expand — Long entries are truncated by default.
-Click "More" to see the full content.
+Click to see the full content.

 - Delete — Permanently remove an entry.